 The Council has arrangements in place to monitor performance and the achievement of our strategies and plans, with Council Plan Performance Monitoring reported quarterly to Cabinet and Overview & Scrutiny Committees.
-Since 2020/21 we have incorporated our Strategic Risk reviews into that report, and for 2022/23 these have been scheduled to appear on the same meeting agendas as our financial performance reporting to support Member decision making and the broader assessment of the Council's performance.
-Details of our performance for 2022/23 are set out on page 17.
+Since 2020/21 we have incorporated our Strategic Risk reviews into that report, and for 2023/24 these have been scheduled to appear on the same meeting agendas as our financial performance reporting to support Member decision making and the broader assessment of the Council's performance.
+Details of our performance for 2023/24 are set out on page 15.

 The Council's external auditors are required each year to deliver an opinion on the Value for Money arrangements in place for securing economy, efficiency and effectiveness in the use of resources.
-For 2022/23 the Auditor noted that the Council's 'relentless commitment' to improving Children's Services had resulted in an improvement to an overall rating of Good in July 2023.
-The report also notes that the significant demand and cost pressures in statutory services and reduced levels of general reserves represent a significant risk to the Council's financial sustainability.
-Finally the

-Auditor noted the extensive work underway to improve the Council's financial position, including commissioning an independent review from CIPFA and engaging with the government.
+In their interim report for 2022/23 the Auditor noted that the Council's 'relentless commitment' to improving Children's Services had resulted in an improvement to an overall rating of Good in July 2023.
+The report also noted that the significant demand and cost pressures in statutory services and reduced levels of general reserves represent a significant risk to the Council's financial sustainability.
+Finally the Auditor noted the extensive work underway to improve the Council's financial position, including commissioning an independent review from CIPFA and engaging with the government.